DoReMi: Bridging 3D Domains via Topology-Aware Domain-Representation Mixture of Experts: Introduction

-\item \textbf{Comprehensive evaluation and SOTA performance.} Extensive experiments on multiple indoor and outdoor 3D understanding benchmarks demonstrate that DoReMi consistently outperforms existing approaches, achieving 80.1\% mIoU on ScanNet Val and 77.2\% mIoU on S3DIS, further advancing the state of the art in 3D understanding.
-Our framework can be further enhanced through integration with advanced pretraining strategies. \end{itemize}
+\item \textbf{Comprehensive evaluation and SOTA performance.} Extensive experiments on multiple indoor and outdoor 3D understanding benchmarks demonstrate that DoReMi consistently outperforms existing approaches.
+Specifically, it achieves 80.1\% mIoU on ScanNet Val and 77.2\% mIoU on S3DIS, establishing a new state of the art in generalizable 3D understanding. \end{itemize}